 Option 3: Property refurbishment loans

-Using bridging loans for property refurbishment is also common within the holiday let market.
+Using bridging loans for property refurbishment is also a common business loan for holiday-let investments.
 After all, the décor and facilities must be first class to attract holidaymakers.
 Investors will often want to add specialist features or a touch of luxury to the property, which may result in additional refurbishment works.

 Option 4: Large loans